davi-lucciola/mega-sena-games-sorter/README.md

 And ensure then the game has never been raffled before

 ## APP Development
-I use pandas, streamlit frameworks to made the app
+I used pandas, streamlit frameworks to made the app
 - Pandas:
 > For data processing and get an list with all the games raffled before